 Some car insurance companies offer “liability” insurance.
 This insurance can cover drivers by acting negligently or recklessly, even if they cause an accident.
 The exact degree of negligent behavior covered by your insurance company will vary.

 You should always review your insurance policy after an accident.
 A Los Angeles DUI lawyer can help you review the policy to focus on the specifics of your situation.
 If your DUI accident is deemed a “negligent” act, you could get coverage from your insurance company.

 However, you should know that some insurance companies will argue that driving under the influence is an intentional act.
 Insurance policies do not cover damage caused by intentional behavior.

 Intentional Acts and DUIs in Los Angeles

 Insurance companies sometimes argue that driving under the influence represents an intentional act that causes an accident.
 For example, the company may claim that you intentionally:

 - Decided to drive a vehicle knowing the risks

-Many insurance companies will argue that driving while impaired is known to increase the odds that a driver will cause an accident.
-Therefore, they will claim that you intentionally put yourself in a situation where you were likely to end up in an accident.
-This can allow insurance companies to deny you coverage, in some situations.
+Many insurance companies will argue that driving while impaired increases the odds that a driver will cause an accident.
+Therefore, they will claim that you intentionally put yourself in a situation where you would likely end up in an accident.
+This can allow insurance companies to deny you coverage in some situations.